10 Effective Ideas on Dealing with Your Debts

 You should never pay for credit repair clinics during the process of trying to get out of debt.
 They may promise to help you qualify for a credit card or loan, or clean up your credit report.
-In reality, these clinics are just charging you for services that you can do on your own for free.
-You should not have to pay for qualifying for a loan or getting a credit card.
+Actually, there are clinics that ask for charges or fees for things that you yourself can do on your own.
+There’s no payment to qualify or to apply for a loan or secure a card.
 Furthermore, these clinics tend to use questionable tactics.
 There are many shady companies that claim they can help you, but they often just make matters worse.
 You should always do your research before paying for something like that.

 Managing your debt is a headache and having creditors constantly harassing you just makes things worse.
 During the process of trying to get out of debt, you should communicate with the collection agencies and keep them informed (unless you plan to file for bankruptcy or you are judgment proof, in which case you don’t have to communicate with them).

 If the collectors are making misleading statements, using abusive language or adding unauthorized charges, report them to the Federal Debt Collection Practices Act (FDCPA).
 As a consumer, you are protected against this kind of behavior.
 If collection agencies are harassing you, they may be breaking the law.
 You should report them to the proper authorities.